bchessin/Employee-Directory/README.md

 6. Support for more locales (right now only english/spanish)
 7. SwiftUI
 8. Better UI support for slow connectivity edge case (i.e "Still Loading..." alert/pop-up after a few seconds)
-9. Dynamic UITableViewCell heights based upon dynamic font types.
-Right now it is hardcoded to a height of 100.
-10. More testing mocks (i.e for EmployeeListViewModel in CachedImageViewTests) - this would allow for greater scalability/flexibility in the future
+9. More testing mocks (i.e for EmployeeListViewModel in CachedImageViewTests) - this would allow for greater scalability/flexibility in the future
-11. Better constraints for edge cases
+10. Better UITableViewCell constraints for edge cases
 - If dynamic font size text is super big the employee cell should not waste any space at the top or bottom
 - Profile image view should scale up/down slightly while maintaining 1:1 aspect ratio